 The judge, then, is immortal, but what he implies has not yet come to pass, as of the middle 19th century: the complete deracination of humans from nature, our enclosure within a world of false values produced without contact with or reference to nature.
 The judge implies the self-running evil machine; he is the devil at the elbow of God who made man with this capacity.
 Of this—the turn to a wholly technological society, a wholly enculturated and automatic world—is the judge judge.
 Violence was not his ultimate meaning, and in fact violence might, in McCarthy’s view, be a relief from such infinite falsity, such machine-living, which is probably why he describes violence with such evident relish.

 Moreover, if we interpret the novel’s conclusion to mean that the judge has raped the kid before murdering him (he “gathered [the kid] in his arms against his immense and terrible flesh and shot the wooden barlatch home behind him”), the judge stands revealed not only as a debaser of currencies but a performer of unnatural acts; the nimble-footed and epicene judge stands, in terms of a natural law philosophy, for an enemy of human production and reproduction.

-McCarthy perhaps here shows himself a good Catholic, after all, a follower of Dante, who put the sodomites and the usurers into the same circle of Hell.
+McCarthy perhaps here shows himself a good Catholic, a follower of Dante, who put the sodomites and the usurers into the same circle of Hell.
 (Hence the Catholic Church’s opposition to gay marriage and abortion, on the one hand, and capitalism on the other—a coherent position that endlessly bewilders American commentators on right and left.)
-On this view, the novel appears more traditionally conservative or reactionary than skeptical or nihilistic—more Pat Buchanan, less postmodernism.
-Also gravely homophobic, it should go without saying.
+Therefore the novel, homophobia and all, appears more conservative or reactionary than skeptical or nihilistic—more Pat Buchanan, less postmodernism.

 2. The Kid as Hero